kukuu/CI-CD-pipeline-with-Jenkins/BDD/README.md

 # Summary

-To facilitate the design and run modes of the automated test execution system, I would first like to clear up with the following.
+To facilitate the 'design' and 'run' modes of the automated test execution system, I would first like to clear up with the following.
 Whether:

 1. The system is driven by actions of the end user such as an ecommerce website or a HR system in which case BDD acts as a good medium to capture all the user actions for the engine to process.

 2. Or is it driven by a third party API calls, cron jobs, data exports/imports, etc. TDD might be a better solution.
-Is the System.

-3. Ownership and dependency graph between different objects of the components of the design and run modes.
+3. Ownership and dependency graph between different objects of the components of the 'design' and 'run' modes.
 If any.

-Judging from the context of the exercise, I will recommend BDD as Agile methodology to drive the process.
-I will cover a TDD instance as an addendum and other edge cases as an extension.
+Judging from the context of the task ahead, I will recommend BDD as Agile methodology to drive the process execution.
+I will extend to cover automation of the process and other TDD best practices and   edge cases as an extension.

 I have chosen to create epic for building a "LIVE EVENT NEWS FEEDS" feed for smart and feature phones.